 His red eyes, usually conveying nothing but mocking amusement or apparent disgust, were overflowing with resentment and longing; his red lips, usually either smirking with knowing seductiveness or sneering with undiluted hate, were drawn in a thin line of suppressed anger; and his countenance, usually exuding with arrogance and confidence, was showing blatant signs of defeat and helplessness.

 Another flash of lightening and his eyes narrowed, their sharp sight fixed on a lone figure standing many feet away from him.
 He watched silently for many more minutes, a sense of familiarity weaving through him as he stood there.
 But he ignored the feeling, knowing how uselessly true it was, and kept his silent vigil while the storm continued on around him.
+He was chilled to the bone but his heart felt colder.

-It was only when the figure far from him moved and walked away that he headed to the boys' dormitory.
+It was only when the figure far from him moved and walked away that he headed back to the boys' dormitory.

 The next day was blessed with a clear, blue sky, a common occurrence after a storm had blown over.